adarrenleander/baby-cobol/README.md

 # baby-cobol
-BabyCobol compiler for Software Evolution course Written using ANTLR and Java
+BabyCobol interpreter for Software Evolution course Written using ANTLR and Java

 ## Setup